cuiyongbo/hello-world/my_wiki/algorithms/path_finding_alg_note.rst

     in parallel―one from start to finish, and one from finish to start.
 When they meet, you should have a good path.

     It’s a good idea that will help in some situations.
-The idea behind bidirectional searches is that searching results in a “tree” that fans out over the map.
+The idea behind bidirectional search is that searching results in a “tree” that fans out over the map.
 A big tree is much worse than two small trees, so it’s better to have two small search trees.